UltraMessaging/um_perf/README.md

 ## TESTS

-Informatica used the tools in this repository to measure the maximum-sustainable message rate for streaming and persistent sources.
+Informatica used the tools in this repository to measure the maximum-sustainable message rate for streaming and persistent sources, the results of which are outlined in this document.
-The primary motivation for these tools is to measure persistence.
+The primary motivation for these tools is to measure persistence, but these tools can be used for a variety of purposes.

 The Informatica Ultra Messaging computer lab has some fast hosts, but not enough to run a representative test of persistence.